Table of Contents

 What Is an Apprenticeship?

-If you’re looking to hire an apprentice or fill some open positions, let Eddy Hire do the work.
-Schedule a demo today to see how Eddy Hire can save you hours a week on your hiring processes.
+If you’re looking to hire an apprentice or fill some open positions, learn how Eddy can help you find great candidates.

 Apprenticeships vs Internships

 Apprenticeships differ from internships in that they are more structured, for longer, and involve increased responsibility.

 - Structure.
 Apprentices are partnered with a mentor, attend mandatory classes, and are paid as their skills increase.
 Interns are not required to have all of the items listed above but sometimes do.